brainhack-school2022/brotherwood_project/README.md

 ## Conclusions

 ### Can we predict diagnosis from fMRI data?
 While in this instance, the model was unable to accurately classify neuropsychiatric diagnoses based on resting state fMRI connectivity data, various factors should be considered when answering such a question.
-Various factors such as the nature and composition of the data, the features selected for model fitting, choice of mask and confounding strategy, choice of model, and choice of performance metric should all be considered when implementing such a pipeline as this.
+Factors such as the nature and composition of the data, the features selected for model fitting, choice of mask and confounding strategy, choice of model, and choice of performance metric should all be considered when implementing such a pipeline as this.

 ### Objectives, Tools, and Deliverables
 In terms of objectives to achieve, tools to learn, and deliverables to produce I believe the project was a success.
 The output is a comprehensive pipeline from raw data to visualization of results, utilising all of the tools I had aimed to learn.
-The deliverables are fulfilled, with a comprehensive walththrough of the project, and reproducible python scripts for replicable use.
+The deliverables are fulfilled, with a comprehensive walkthrough of the project, and reproducible python scripts for replicable use.
 While complete containerization of the environment using Singularity was not possible, the following reproducibility guide serves as an adequate substitute for this.

 ## Guide to Reproducibility
 All scripts used in the analyses are located in the `scripts` directory and are executable in the Linux command line.
 Each script is written such that it can be executed using fMRI data from alternative functional tasks from the same dataset, or with similar datasets conforming to BIDS formatting standards.
 The `requirements.txt` file provides all neccesary dependencies for execution of scripts following preprocessing using fMRIprep.